Effective strategies for managing team workload

 Introduction

-The cost of poor workload management:
+The operational cost of poor workload management is measurable and well-documented:

-• Development time doubles or triples due to error correction
+• Development time doubles or triples due to error correction that proper review would have prevented

-The benefits of a smarter approach:
+The operational benefits of a calibrated approach are equally concrete:

-• Predictable delivery and timelines
+• Predictable delivery timelines

-• Higher quality outcomes
+• Higher quality outcomes per unit of time invested

-• Greater employee loyalty and engagement
+• Greater employee retention and engagement

-• Capacity to take on more ambitious projects
+• Capacity to take on more ambitious projects without proportionate risk

 Strategy 1

-Skills and Competency Audit
+Skills and competency audit

 • Soft skills: communication, leadership, resilience under pressure, creative thinking